 Due to the current COVID-19 directives school visits have been suspended.
 Please keep checking this page for updates, thank you.

-Scientists from various departments within the College of Science are available to visit schools in the Canterbury region and—by prior arrangement—around New Zealand.
+Scientists from various departments within the Faculty of Science are available to visit schools in the Canterbury region and—by prior arrangement—around New Zealand.
 They can talk on a wide range of scientific subjects – from artificial intelligence and astronomy to climate change and clean energy.

 Click on the subject headings below and meet some of the scientists available to visit your school or organisation.

 Expert speakers by subject

 Ursula Rack: A researcher for the Deep South National Science Challenge, Dr Rack's research interests lie in environmental and social history.
 The project recovers meteorological information from logbooks of merchant and navy ships from the late 18th Century until the mid-20th Century.
 The data is processed to analyse historic weather phenomena to draw conclusions for future weather models in the Southern Ocean.

 Dr Rack's past work has included social conditions - food, medical conditions, income, hierarchy, leadership, insurance and income - on polar expeditions.

 An experienced teacher, Dr Rack can tailor a presentation to fit the needs of the audience but past talks have included: